 I have lots of western juniper trees on my property but this particular one serves as my muse.
 I have included it in many photos – see Juniper Muse – but now it is also a mysterious character in a children’s book I’m working on.
 The tree is old and twisted with age, yet it persists.

 Some birds you hear long before you see them.
 I was happy to follow the sound of a northern flicker’s calls to discover it was nesting on our property.
-Here it is peeking out from its nest cavity in a western juniper tree.
+Here is peek-a-boo view of it looking out from its nest cavity in a western juniper tree.
 Their markings are loud and sharp – just like their calls.
 I know the birds won’t be in their nest for long, but I am glad to catch glimpses of them glimpsing at me.

 I have a scraggly old western juniper tree in my yard that is one of my favorite photography subjects.
+It’s my juniper muse.
 Can you see why?
 These resilient trees get more contorted, furrowed, and interesting as they age.
 Perhaps the same could be said for some people you may know.

 Where I live, the Western juniper, Juniperus occidentalis, fits into that last category.
 It is a native species but due to fire suppression and habitat destruction, it has spread like -excuse the reference- wildfire.
 Juniper has taken advantage of the situation and has significantly expanded its range.
 I have heard a lot about how much water it can suck out of the landscape – supposedly 30 gallons a day.
 Its root system taps downwards and outwards to effectively use the available water.
 Many people don’t like them for that reason and because at times they have a not-so-pleasant scent.
 I’ll always remember listening to a person that lives in the wealthy part of town saying that she eliminated all 18 junipers on her property as soon as she moved in.
 Eighteen trees.